 Title IX: Sexual Assault & Harassment

 Title IX of the Education Amendments of 1972 protects people from sex discrimination and harassment in educational programs and activities at institutions that receive federal financial assistance.
-Medaille College is committed to providing an environment free from discrimination on the basis of sex.
-Medaille College provides many resources to students, faculty and staff to address concerns related to discrimination on the basis of sex, which includes sexual misconduct.
+Medaille University is committed to providing an environment free from discrimination on the basis of sex.
+Medaille University provides many resources to students, faculty and staff to address concerns related to discrimination on the basis of sex, which includes sexual misconduct.

 Kenya K. Hobbs